Nasal breathing and olfaction (sense of smell) disorders in young children

 Tests using tuning forks to diagnose disorders of sound conduction associated with exudative otitis media, feasible in younger children with sufficient persistence doctor.

 Weber's test is performed by placing a tuning fork on maxillary incisors or on the midline of the skull.
-In a child with a violation of sound-conducting sound lateralised in a weakly hearing ear.
+In a child with an impaired sound-conducting sound lateralised in a weakly hearing ear.
 With the help of the Rinne test, bone and air conduction are studied, placing the tuning fork in turn against the external auditory canal and the mastoid process.
 The test is considered positive if the patient hears longer for air conduction than for bone conduction (normal), a negative test indicates a loss of sound conductivity (bone conduction is longer than air conductivity).

 Audiometric studies in children with exudative inflammation of the middle ear often indicate a hearing impairment, with bone conduction being normal, and air conduction is lowered.
 On the tympanogram, it is possible to graphically represent the compliance of the tympanic membrane after insertion of the probe into the external auditory canal.
 The middle ear, filled with serous fluid, is characterized by a weak compliance of the tympanic membrane with both positive and negative pressure on it, which at maximum compliance will be reflected in the scheme as a straight line.

 Impedance measurements give an idea of the resistance of the eardrum, along with timpanometry provides a more complete understanding of the nature of middle ear disease.